taof211/eJPT-Lab-Writeups/Cheatsheets/eJPT-Field-Manual.md

 ### Issue 1

-- Orient (Positioning issue): `nmap -sn` scan shows zero hosts, or `nmap -sV` scan indicates all ports are "filtered".
+- Orient (Positioning issue): `nmap -sn` scan shows zero hosts, or `nmap -sS` scan indicates all ports are "filtered".
 - Decide (Determine Diagnostic Action):
-  1. Re-Orient (Tool Failure): `nmap -sn` (ICMP Ping) is frequently blocked by firewalls. `nmap -sV` (default SYN scan) may also be blocked.
+  1. Re-Orient (Tool Failure): `nmap -sn` (ICMP ping) is frequently blocked by firewalls. `nmap -sS` (SYN scan) may also be blocked.
   2. Re-Decide (Switch Tools)
 - Act:
-  1. Use `sudo arp-scan -I eth0 <RANGE>`.
+  1. Use `sudo arp-scan -I eth0 <target_ip_range>`.
 ARP operates at Layer 2 and is virtually unfiltered on the local subnet.
 This is the most reliable host discovery method.
   2. For port scanning, switch to a full TCP Connect scan: `nmap -sT -Pn <target_ip>`. `-sT` is noisier but more reliable against simple firewalls. `-Pn` skips (potentially failing) host discovery pings.
 - Re-Orient (Self-Check): Is your own machine configured correctly?
 Check `ip a` on Kali.
 Are you on the correct VPN interface (`tun0`)?
 Are you scanning the correct subnet?